mslagle/ZeepkistDice/README.md

-# Zeepkist Freelook
+# Zeepkist Dice

-Allows looking up/down left/right during racing.
+Adds a chat command to zeepkist to roll dice.